westandskif/rate-mirrors/README.md

 ## Usage

-- format is: `rate-mirrors {base options} sub-command {sub-command options}`
+- format is: `rate-mirrors {base options} subcommand {subcommand options}`
-- run `rate-mirrors help` to see base options, which go before sub-command
+- run `rate-mirrors help` to see base options, which go before subcommand
-- run `rate-mirrors arch --help` to see e.g. `arch` sub-command options, which go after sub-command
 - it doesn't need root, but if you wish just pass `--allow-root` option.

-### There are 6 sub-commands:
+### There are 7 subcommands:

+Each subcommand has its own options, so run `rate-mirrors arch --help` to see arch specific options, which should go after arch sub-command.

 1. `rate-mirrors arch` -- fetches Arch Linux mirrors, skips outdated/syncing ones and tests them.